 A beautiful mind trapped in a crazy world .

-Psychological manipulation is a type of social influence that aims to change the perception or behavior of others through underhanded, deceptive, or even abusive tactics. [ 1 ] By advancing the interests of the manipulator, often at the other's expense, such methods could be considered exploitative, abusive, devious, and deceptive.
+Psychological manipulation.
+Psychological manipulation is a type of social influence that aims to change the perception or behavior of others through underhanded, deceptive, or even abusive tactics.
+By advancing the interests of the manipulator, often at another's expense, such methods could be considered exploitative, abusive, devious, and deceptive.

+Consequently, the manipulation is likely to be accomplished through covert aggressive (relational aggressive or passive aggressive) means.
+Perfect Persuasive Messages.
 Craft messages that change minds using these 20 principles of persuasion, all based on established psychological research.